 Exams and Tests

-The doctor or nurse willexamine the baby and ask questions about your family history.
+The health care provider will examine the baby and ask about your family history.
 Tests that may be done are:

 - Enzyme exam of blood or body tissue for hexosaminidase levels

-There is no treatment for Tay-Sachs disease itself, only ways to make the patient more comfortable.
+There is no treatment for Tay-Sachs disease itself, only ways to make the person more comfortable.

 Children with this disease have symptoms that get worse over time.
 They usually die by age 4 or 5.

 Symptoms appear during the first 3 to 10 months of life and progress to spasticity , seizures, and loss of all voluntary movements.

 Spasticity is stiff or rigid muscles.
 It may also be called unusual tightness or increased muscle tone.
 Reflexes (for example, a knee-jerk reflex) ...

 Go to the emergency room or call the local emergency number (such as 911) if: